djndl1/CSNotes/cpp/templates.md

 6. still, even designed for passing by value, it is possible to force passing by reference using `std::ref` and `std::cref`.

 In general, function templates don't have to be declared with `inline` unless there are many specializations of templates for specific types.

+## Class Templates

+Inside a class template, using the class name not followed by template arguments represents the class with its template parameters its arguments.

+For class templates, member functions are instantiated only if they are used.

+Template arguments only have to provide all necessary operations that are needed instead of all operations that the template requires.

+## Concept

+Since C++11, some basic constraints are checked by using `static_assert` and some predefined type traits.